istio/istio.io/content/docs/concepts/security/mutual-tls.md

 title: Mutual TLS Authentication
 description: Describes Istio's mutual TLS authentication architecture which provides a strong service identity and secure communication channels between services.
 weight: 10
 ---

-{% include home.html %}

-## Overview

-Istio's aim is to enhance the security of microservices and their communication without requiring service code changes.
+Istio aims to enhance the security of microservices and their communication without requiring service code changes.
 It is responsible for:

 * Providing each service with a strong identity that represents its role to enable interoperability across clusters and clouds